zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="betrayal.png" width="400" height="260" >
 </p>

+The model reached an Accuracy of **0.64** on the validation set and an accuracy of **0.55** on the test set.
+Which is an improvement compared to the authors' results who only got 0.57 on the validation set.
+Thus harnessing the time evolution of the features can be helpfulto the model.
+However, the model has a lot of trouble converging.
+We don't have a lot of data, thus to reach convergence we simplify the model to the most we can, we add batch normalization, and regularize quite heavily (high l2 values, early stopping ...).
+Yet the problem is really complex, thus this simple model cannot fully grasp the decision boundary between betrayal or not for a given time series.

 We also decided to test our model on non-betrayal games to see how well it performs at detecting the non-intention of betrayal.
 We preprocessed the non-betrayal dataset the same way as we did the betrayal one and then we evaluated the model on it.
-The model reached an Accuracy of on this test set.
+The model reached an Accuracy of **0.58** on this test set.

 **Conclusion**
 We want to perform more exhaustive NLP analysis with a larger dataset, to see if the NLP analysis model proposed by the authors and extended by our work generalizes well to other analogous cases.